NFL Star Cameron Jordan Shares His Favorite Spots In New Orleans

 Walking The Streets

 Walking Bourbon or the French Quarter for the good music.
-Or even the off streets of Royal Street.
-Talking about how rich this place is in terms of food — you can go down Magazine Street and find so many eclectic stores.
-Those little stores that you know sorta remind you of being in New Orleans.
+Or even the streets like Royal Street.
+Talking about how rich this place is in terms of food — you can go down Magazine Street and find so many eclectic places.
+And those little stores that you know sorta remind you of being in New Orleans.
 Like the infamous artist who paints the little blue dog around here.

-When you talk about food, I’m going to bring up food no less than 30 times in this conversation (laughs) because there’s Italian Brothers, that cajun creole, BBQ, there’s ramen, there’s great places all around New Orleans.
-Even if you take a bayou tours, after the bayou tour you’re going to go to Café Du Monde, hot chocolate and beignets or a po’ boy.
+When you talk about food… I’m going to bring up food no less than 30 times in this conversation, because there’s Italian, that Cajun/Creole, BBQ, there’s ramen, there’s great places all around New Orleans.
+Even if you take a bayou tour, after the bayou tour you’re going to go to Café Du Monde for hot chocolate and beignets or a po’ boy.

 Right now is the best moment you’ve ever known… . . . #depthobsessed #createcommune #way2ill #moodygrams #serialshooters #createexplore #explore #ourmoodydays #ourcolourdays #urbanromantix #visualambassadors #beautifuldestinations #heatercentral #shotzdelight #eclectic_shotz #illgrammers #urbanandstreet #citykillerz #chasinglight #gramslayers #neverstopexploring #creativeoptic #bokeh_shotz #theimaged #artofvisuals #agameoftones #ig_color #hsinthefield #unknownperspectives #fatalframes